-The assessor must view a random sample of primary evidence to verify the statement of collection destination.
+The Assessor must obtain a random sample of primary evidence to verify the statement of collection destination.
 The required period is two separate weeks in the rating period, with evidence for every collection recorded in each of those weeks.

-Required primary evidence is tipping dockets from the receiving facility.
+Required primary evidence is delivery dockets from the receiving facility.

-Where a GECA waste collection services certification is in place for the site, then this meets the verification requirements.
+Where a GECA waste collection services certification is in place for the site, this meets the verification requirements.

-9.3 Determining building-specific material recovery values
+9.3 Determining building-specific Material Recovery Values

-To determine a building-specific material recovery score the assessor must verify the most likely outcome of the waste leaving the building (see Section 9.3.2).
-NABERS has compiled a list of standard Material Recovery Pathways (see Appendix C) which can be used as guidance for assessors in determining material recovery values specific to the outcomes of materials leaving each building.
+To determine a building-specific Material Recovery Score, the Assessor must verify the most likely outcome of the waste leaving the building (see Section 9.3.2).
+NABERS has compiled a list of standard Material Recovery Pathways (see Appendix C) which can be used as guidance for Assessors in determining Material Recovery Values specific to the outcomes of materials leaving each building.

-The assessor will require the following information to determine the Material recovery value for a bin service:
+The Assessor will require the following information to determine the Material Recovery Value for a bin service:

-- a) Percentage splits of materials from mixed waste bins.
+- Percentage splits of materials from mixed waste bins.
 This would be determined by a composition audit of the materials in the bin.
-These percentages must be entered into the NABERS Waste Platform. - b) Evidence from a reprocessing facility or waste collector that 70 % or more of the collections for the year went to a specified recovery outcome (see Section 9.2.1). - c) Suggested material recovery value referenced from the NABERS table of values (see Appendix C), which accounts for both the quality of the resource recovery outcome of waste streams as well as the quality of evidence available to demonstrate this outcome.
+These percentages must be entered into the NABERS Waste Platform. - b) Evidence from a reprocessing facility or waste collector that 70 % or more of the collections for the year went to a specified recovery outcome (see Section 9.2.1). - c) Suggested Material Recovery Value referenced from the NABERS table of values (see Appendix C), which accounts for both the quality of the resource recovery outcome of waste streams as well as the quality of evidence available to demonstrate this outcome.